Fascinating history & culture of a little-known East European country

 - We leave the hotel and visit the tiny, Medieval church at Boyana on the southern outskirts of Sofia.
 It has a remarkable series of frescoes, dating from 1259, one of the finest achievements of Bulgarian painting.
 After a mid-morning snack we continue to the airport for our flight to London.

-2 Nights with Breakfast at the 4* Grand Hotel Yantra, Veliko Tarnovo
+2 nights with breakfast at the 4* Meridian Hotel Bolyarski, Veliko Tarnovo

-3 Nights with Breakfast at the 4* Hotel Crystal Palace, Sofia
+3 nights with breakfast at the 4* Central Park Hotel, Sofia

-Travel to/from Heathrow, 2 x Dinners & 1 x Lunch
+Travel to/from Heathrow, 2 dinners & 1 lunch

 We do expect a reasonable level of fitness.
 For full details see our frequently asked questions.